aws-samples/aws-modernization-with-circleci/content/070_module_3/74_build_docker_job.md

 - **docker push $ECR_PUBLIC_URI**
     - Executes the [Docker push][9] command which uploads the image to the AWS ECR.

+**- persist_to_workspace:** is a special key that represents a [CircleCI Workspace][13].
+When a workspace is declared in a job, files and directories can be added to it.
+Each addition creates a new layer in the workspace filesystem.
+Downstream jobs can then use this workspace for their own needs or add more layers on top.
+Workspaces are not shared between pipeline runs.
+The only time a workspace can be accessed after the pipeline has run is when a workflow is rerun within the 15 day limit.

 Congratulations!
 You have created a new pipeline job that builds and pushes your Docker image to the AWs ECR.

 ## Summary